 CVE-2026-41136: CWE-440: Expected Behavior Violation in free5gc amf

 CVE-2026-41136 is a medium severity vulnerability in free5GC AMF versions prior to 1.
 4. 3.
-The issue arises because the HTTPUEContextTransfer handler lacks a default case for unsupported Content-Type headers, causing deserialization to be skipped silently and the processor to handle an uninitialized request object.
-This behavior violates expected processing logic and could lead to unexpected application behavior.
+The issue arises because the HTTPUEContextTransfer handler lacks a default case for unsupported Content-Type headers, causing deserialization to be skipped silently and the processor to receive an uninitialized request object.
+This behavior violates expected processing logic and may lead to unexpected application behavior.
 A fix was introduced in version 1.
 4. 3.

 AI Analysis